upenndigitalscholarship/dsfellows/week_2_agenda.md

 # A more complicated static site

 + Look at an html5up site template with multiple pages (Forty?)
-+ Basic overview of what files are included: index.html, style sheet, etc.
++ Basic overview of what files are included: index.html, main.css, image folder, etc.
-+ _Basic HTML and CSS syntax?_
++ Find the place in index.html that creates the menu.
+What if you want to change what appears on the menu?
+Try it: only the front page will change, not the others, unless you change those by hand
-+ What if you want to add (say) the same menu to each page?
-IT'S HARD
++ This is the type of problem we'll eventually be able to solve with Jekyll

 # Static vs. dynamic website